gehuhaldwani/techgeeks/src/content/posts/2024-09-07-project-circle-ideas-ka-nayaa-addaa.md

 ## A New Initiative Takes Flight

-The Tech Club’s _Project Circle_ is something students had been eagerly looking forward to, and the first day did not disappoint.
+The Tech Club's _Project Circle_ is something students had been eagerly looking forward to, and the first day did not disappoint.
 This new student-led initiative was set up to be a space for brainstorming, discussing, and developing ideas, all without any teacher involvement.
 The aim was to give